-Leaving your files in a mess is a huge disadvantage when it comes to work.
+Leaving your files in a mess is a huge disadvantage when it comes to working.
 It shouldn’t come as a surprise that without a proper naming and organization system, you’ll have a hard time locating key files and documents needed for your work.

 Having a mess in your folders may also cause you to mix up two or more versions of a project.
 For example, if you’ve typed up a long report but ended up doing revisions, you might mix up the original and the edited file without proper names.

 For example, I label my article drafts like “Organization_V1.”
-Using this system, I’d name my second draft as “Organization_V2.”
+Using this system, I’d name my second draft “Organization_V2.”
 Once all the people involved in the project are happy with the file, I'd name it “Organization_FINAL.”
 Of course, you don’t have to use the same exact system as anyone else — the only thing that matters is that you stay consistent with how you name your files.

 Don’t neglect folders either!
-Make sure to always create plenty of sub-folders as needed.
+Make sure always to create plenty of sub-folders as needed.
 These make it easier for you to stay organized and sort various resources to avoid clutter.

 3. Have an efficient schedule

 Planning your day is one of the best ways of increasing your productivity and organization.
 Knowing what you need to do and what you want to do will motivate you to get things done before it’s too late.